awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-tagging.md

 Tags help you do the following:
 + Track your AWS costs\.
 You activate these tags on the AWS Billing and Cost Management dashboard\.
 AWS uses the tags to categorize your costs and deliver a monthly cost allocation report to you\.
 For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.
-+ Filter and search for Auto Scaling groups based on the tags you add\.
-For more information, see [Use tags to filter Auto Scaling groups](#use-tag-filters-aws-cli)\.
 + Control access to Auto Scaling groups based on tags\.
 You can use conditions in your IAM policies to control access to Auto Scaling groups based on the tags on that group\.
 For more information, see [Tags for security](#tag-security)\.
++ Filter and search for Auto Scaling groups based on the tags that you add\.
+For more information, see [Use tags to filter Auto Scaling groups](#use-tag-filters-aws-cli)\.
 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.

 You can tag new or existing Auto Scaling groups\.
-You can also propagate tags from an Auto Scaling group to the Amazon EC2 instances it launches\.
+You can also propagate tags from an Auto Scaling group to the EC2 instances that it launches\.

 Tags are not propagated to Amazon EBS volumes\.
 To add tags to Amazon EBS volumes, specify the tags in a launch template\.
 For more information, see [Create a launch template for an Auto Scaling group](create-launch-template.md)\.